ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 {:tip: .tip}
 {:download: .download}

-# Order an IBM Cloud Direct Link Exchange
+# Step-by-step: Order an IBM Cloud Direct Link Exchange

 This page tells you how to order the IBM Cloud Direct Link Exchange service.
 If the IBM Cloud Direct Link order is for the Equinix Cloud Exchange, the service provisioning is fully automated, which means that you can place an order for an IBM Cloud Direct Link connection (Equinix) without opening an IBM support ticket.